MadLittleMods/zig-neural-networks/dev-notes.md

 order to find which direction we should step in that gets us closer to a minimum, we need to find the slope of the cost function with respect to the weights and biases.
 The pure math way to find the slope of a function is to take the derivative (same concepts that you learned in calculus class).
-If we keep taking these steps downhill, we will eventually reach a local minimum of the cost function (where the slope is 0) which is the goal.
+If we keep taking these steps downhill to adjust our weights/biases, we will eventually reach a local minimum of the cost function (where the slope is 0) which is the goal.
 This process is called gradient descent.

 [*(source)*](https://arxiv.org/abs/1712.09913)

 ![Cost landscape of a neural network](https://github.com/MadLittleMods/zig-neural-networks/assets/558581/fa50e82a-be22-4ba0-b8ce-b6a5c6d9e235)

 If we keep these steps proportional to the slope, then when the slope is flattening out